miuxsoph/slippy/configs/slash.md

-Be careful with this one, there is definitely inputs that will produce infinite loops. inputs have to be ! or 'space' to meet the ternary input requirement. example input:`!  ! !`<br>
+Be careful with this one, there is definitely inputs that will produce infinite loops.<br>
+inputs have to be ! or 'space' to meet the ternary input requirement.<br>
+example input:`!  ! !`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:`// !/`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;output:`!:/!  ! !`<br>